wordpress-mobile/test-cases/test-cases/gutenberg/file.md

 **Steps**
 -   Tap on Choose a file on the Media Placeholder or the edit button in the toolbar.
 -   Tap option ‘Choose from device’ and choose a file.
--   Turn off internet connection and wait.
+-   Turn off the internet connection and wait for a moment.

 **Expected Behavior**
 -   You should see an error message and a dimmed Download button.